"pupils make good progress in reading and writing."

 The scheme has been designed to be simple yet effective in encouraging individual achievement.
 Children receive a B.E.A.R stamp in their reading records every time they are listened to read at home.
 The stamps add up to earn stickers and stickers added to class wall charts will convert into lots of bear themed prizes including a cuddly Bedford bear of their own to keep and read to.
 As well as earning rewards, children have been told to keep reading as Bedford Bear himself will put in appearances throughout the year.

-For children in KS2, we have launched the Reading Olympics.
+For children in KS2, we have launched Book Bingo.

 Children can also stay for half an hour after school every Tuesday to read in homework club.